sdwfrost/ugpn/README.md

-# upgn
+# ugpn
-Talk for UPGN
+Talk for UGPN